 - Minimum cumulative GPA of 3.0 as calculated by CASPA at the time of application

 - Minimum science GPA of 3.0 as calculated by CASPA at the time of application

 - Completed the Augsburg University PA Program Supplemental Application

 - Completed the prerequisite courses listed below

-To be an eligible applicant for the physician assistant studies program, you must have completed the prerequisite courses listed below.
+To be an eligible applicant for the PA Program, you must have completed the prerequisite courses listed below.
 These courses must have been completed within 10 years of the year you are applying for admission.

 - One full course of psychology

 - One full course of physiology* (human/vertebrate/organ)